tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ## Unauthenticated and Plaintext DNS {#plaintext-dns}

-In comparison to {{?I-D.kazuho-protected-sni}}, wherein DNS RRs are signed via a server private key, HTTPS records have no authenticity or provenance information.
-This means that any attacker which can inject DNS responses or poison DNS caches, which is a common scenario in client access networks, can supply clients with fake HTTPS records (so that the client encrypts data to them) or strip the ECH record from the response.
+ECH supports delivery of configurations through the DNS using SVCB or HTTPS records, without requiring any verifiable authenticity or provenance information {{ECH-IN-DNS}}.
+This means that any attacker which can inject DNS responses or poison DNS caches, which is a common scenario in client access networks, can supply clients with fake ECH configurations (so that the client encrypts data to them) or strip the ECH configurations from the response.
 However, in the face of an attacker that controls DNS, no encryption scheme can work because the attacker can replace the IP address, thus blocking client connections, or substitute a unique IP address for each DNS name that was looked up.
-Thus, allowing the HTTPS records in the clear does not make the situation significantly worse.
+Thus, using DNS records without additional authentication does not make the situation significantly worse.

 Clearly, DNSSEC (if the client validates and hard fails) is a defense